Decorative neutral curve divider

 Having designated SMEs ensures that the information you share is always correct, consistent, and up-to-date.
 They are the guardians of your company's core knowledge, and their expertise is what transforms a good proposal into a winning one.
 By tapping into their insights, your sales team can confidently answer tough questions and demonstrate a clear understanding of the client's needs, setting your business apart from the competition.

-What Does an SME Do?
+What Does a Subject Expert Actually Do?

 An SME’s role goes far beyond simply knowing a lot about a topic.
 Their primary function is to act as a resource for the rest of the organization.
 This often involves gathering and verifying information to ensure its accuracy, which is crucial when creating technical documents, training materials, or sales proposals.
 They are also responsible for translating complex or technical concepts into language that is easy for everyone, from new hires to potential clients, to understand.